lazyradish/Insight-Coding-Challenge/README.md

 Word counter uses a simple dictionary to count occurances.

-Running median uses a dictionary to cound the number of words/line.
+Running median uses a dictionary to count the number of words per line.
 To calculate the median quickly, 2 heaps incl. counters are used to keep track of the middle location.
 For details, see `doc/`.